IBM-Cloud/tekton-toolchain/lab2-parameters/README.md

 Open the **Delivery Pipeline**
 Open **Configure Pipeline**

-- Select the **Definitions** panel and edit to resemble the following:
+- Select the **Definitions** panel and edit to resemble the following.
+Note the Path change from the previous lab:

 | Repository                              | Branch | Path            |
 | --------------------------------------- | ------ | --------------- |
 | https://github.com/powellquiring/tekton | master | lab2-parameters |

 - Select the **Triggers** panel and add manual triggers for all EventListeners.
-Name them the trigger the same as the EventListener name.
+Name the trigger the same as the EventListener name.
 This will result in the following:
   - task-default-variable
   - pipeline-supplied-variable
   - user-defined-variable
   - user-defined-secret-variable

-Hit close to return to the Delivery Pipeline Dashboard
+Hit **Save**.

 ## Parameter for a task